 The Top 5 Effective Methods to Get Rid of Mice

-With fall upon us, and winter soon to follow, mice are looking for a nice warm place to nest, and your home could host some unwanted visitors before you know it.
+With fall upon us and winter soon to follow, mice are looking for a nice warm place to nest, and your home could host some unwanted visitors before you know it.
 Mice not only cause damage to your home and property, but they also carry diseases that will put you and your family at risk.
-But no fear, Major Pest Control in Edmonton knows tips and tricks to help you not only get rid of a mouse infestation but keep them from coming back!

-Quick run down of all points
+Quick run-down of all points

-Become familiar with all the signs of mouse activity: chew, claw and gnaw marks, food crumbs where they don’t belong, mouse droppings, strange pet behavior, and more.
+Become familiar with all the signs of mouse activity: chew, claw, and gnaw marks, food crumbs where they don’t belong, mouse droppings, strange pet behavior, and more.

-Setting mice traps – learn about the various models, what the differences are and find out which ones are most effective for your home.
+Setting mice traps – learn about the various models, what the differences are, and find out which ones are most effective for your home.

 If you have a larger infestation, or your efforts have not worked this far, there are different chemical baits that you can use – with caution – to get rid of mice from your home and property.
 Be advised that this should only be used as a last resort.